prashanth180/prashanth180/README.md

 #### I have developed applications across domains, ground up.
 Been part of companies during their process of MVP, bootstrap, funded, and exit lifecycles.
 Been a founder, part of founding technology teams, developed multiple MVP's.
 Experienced working on rails, reactjs and firebase.

-- 🔭 I’m currently working on Digbihealth, SolarfarmsNy, Solar Landscape, Topgrading
+- 🔭 I’m currently working on projects from domains like HealthCare, Energy and HR
 - 🌱 I’m currently learning Next.js, design, architecture.
 - 👯 I’m looking to collaborate on Building new projects.
 - 💬 Ask me about Ruby on Rails, Reactjs or building cool projects.